shuozhixu/CMS-EAM_2025/README.md

 In [a previous project](https://github.com/shuozhixu/Modelling_2024), the CSRO MoNbTa structure was calculated.

 Here, we build the CSRO structures for all 17 MEAs.
-The chemical potential differences

 ### NbTaTi

-Take the first MEA, NbTaTi, as an example:

 First, modify the file `atomsk_Mo.sh` in the `MoNbTa/csro/` directory in the other GitHub repository.